phpsystems/Steelcon2018/README.md

 Requirements for the Workshop
 -----------------------------

-A Laptop with a USB A port.
+A laptop with a USB A port.

 The Arduino IDE, found here:
 http://arduino.cc/en/Main/Software